src-run/deb-build-scribe-nginx/README.md

 ## Packages

-Unlike the official Nginx packages, this doesn't compile the `nginx-[light|full|extras]` variants: this create the `nginx-common` package as well as an `nginx-script` package.
+This script builds the latest (mainline) `nginx-[light|full|extras]` variants as well as an additional Scribe Inc specific package: `nginx-scribe`.
+While the former packages reflect the defaults, the latter package is configured per the following details.

 ## Configuration

-Below you can find a detailed rundown of enabled/disabled flags as well as the optional upstream Nginx modules and third-party modules compiled in.
+Below you can find a detailed rundown of enabled/disabled flags as well as the optional upstream Nginx modules and third-party modules compiled into `nginx-scribe`.

 ### Flags